| 1910 - 1926 |

 - Changed company name of TDK Core, Ltd. to Creative Core, Ltd.

-- Moved Head office from Roppongi to Toranomon.
+- Moved Head Office from Roppongi to Toranomon.

 - Consolidated Creative Core’s music, audio-visual, and game divisions into Nippon Columbia.